1. Explain how adobe forms differ from smart forms?

 Now go to menu Goto -> Translation.

-Give Original Language as EN and Target Language as whatever language you want to convert the static text into and hit enter.
+whatever language you want to convert the static text into and hit enter.

 You will find two objects TLGS and PDFB.